Nithur-M/work-from-anywhere/developer-jobs.md

             <tr>
                 <td colspan="3">
                 <details><summary>Description</summary>
                 <div class="section page-centered" data-qa="job-description"><div>Collabora is currently looking for a very technically capable, enthusiastic and passionate Continuous Integration (CI) &amp; Testing Developer to join its ever-growing engineering team.</div><div><br></div><div>As a member of the CI &amp; Testing  team, your primary focus will be to participate in the development,  integration and deployment of Open Source Continuous Integration and  Automated Testing systems in upstream projects.
-The scope of the work ranges from hardware automation through LAVA, to systems like KernelCI and Mesa CI.</div></div><div class="section page-centered"><div><h3>Responsibilities</h3><ul class="posting-requirements plain-list"><ul><li>Analyse  a project's needs for automated testing and design an implementation plan to discuss with the upstream community and Collabora's customers</li><li>Monitor and identify areas of improvement for existing upstream Continuous Integration systems</li><li>Implement  the CI system by integrating the required dependencies, building the  code at test, deploying it to the device under testing, executing the  tests and distributing and presenting the results</li><li>Represent Collabora at conferences and trade shows to demonstrate and promote our leadership in the open source arena</li><li>Understand client needs and reconcile time constraints, available technologies and resources, and Open Source best practices</li></ul></ul></div></div><div class="section page-centered"><div><h3>Desired Skills</h3><ul class="posting-requirements plain-list"><ul><li>Good understanding of Continuous Integration systems</li><li>Experience with Gitlab CI/CD and/or GitHub Actions</li><li>Experience with Python and Python frameworks such as Django, Flask, FastAPI</li><li>Knowledge of open source development methodologies and relevant open source communities</li><li>Good English language skills (both verbal and written)</li><li>Ability to work and communicate in a fully distributed environment, completely online</li></ul></ul></div></div><div class="section page-centered"><div><h3>Additional Skills - for some projects, possessing any of these skills can be very helpful</h3><ul class="posting-requirements plain-list"><ul><li>Familiarity with the upstream Linux kernel development workflow</li><li>Embedded development experience (firmware, bootloaders, kernel, BSP)</li><li>Knowledge about OpenGL and/or Vulkan GPU drivers</li><li>Sysadmin/DevOps experience</li><li>Fluency with Kubernetes</li></ul></ul></div></div><!--[2022-11-28] [GOLD-2535] Remove payTransparencyV1 when feature flag is fully removed--><div class="section page-centered" data-qa="closing-description"><div>Collabora  is a software consultancy specialising in bringing companies and the  Open Source community together.
+The scope of the work ranges from hardware automation through LAVA, to systems like KernelCI and Mesa CI.</div></div><div class="section page-centered"><div><h3>Responsibilities</h3><ul class="posting-requirements plain-list"><ul><li>Analyse  a project's needs for automated testing and design an implementation plan to discuss with the upstream community and Collabora's customers</li><li>Monitor and identify areas of improvement for existing upstream Continuous Integration systems</li><li>Implement  the CI system by integrating the required dependencies, building the  code at test, deploying it to the device under testing, executing the  tests and distributing and presenting the results</li><li>Represent Collabora at conferences and trade shows to demonstrate and promote our leadership in the open source arena</li><li>Understand client needs and reconcile time constraints, available technologies and resources, and Open Source best practices</li></ul></ul></div></div><div class="section page-centered"><div><h3>Desired Skills</h3><ul class="posting-requirements plain-list"><ul><li>Good understanding of Continuous Integration systems</li><li>Experience with Gitlab CI/CD and/or GitHub Actions</li><li>Experience with Python and Python frameworks such as Django, Flask, FastAPI</li><li>Knowledge of open source development methodologies and relevant open source communities</li><li>Good English language skills (both verbal and written)</li><li>Ability to work and communicate in a fully distributed environment, completely online</li></ul></ul></div></div><div class="section page-centered"><div><h3>Additional Skills - for some projects, possessing any of these skills can be very helpful</h3><ul class="posting-requirements plain-list"><ul><li>Familiarity with the upstream Linux kernel development workflow</li><li>Embedded development experience (firmware, bootloaders, kernel, BSP)</li><li>Knowledge about OpenGL and/or Vulkan GPU drivers</li><li>Sysadmin/DevOps experience</li><li>Fluency with Kubernetes</li></ul></ul></div></div><div class="section page-centered" data-qa="closing-description"><div>Collabora  is a software consultancy specialising in bringing companies and the  Open Source community together.
 We combine years of Open Source software  leadership with an understanding of the challenges that businesses, non-profits and governments face.
 Collabora brings deep technical expertise in  system integration &amp; architecture, graphics, multimedia, web engines  and communications to a number of market verticals, including mobile,  IVI / automotive, set top box / smart TV, and a range of other  specialised embedded applications.</div><div><br></div><div>Collabora  has the unique business model of enabling enterprises to leverage Open  Source software in their solutions.
 Having worked with notable industry  leading companies in the automotive, aerospace and handset mobile  verticals amongst many others, Collabora has established a broad  customer portfolio.</div><div><br></div><div>#LI-Remote</div></div><div class="section page-centered last-section-apply" data-qa="btn-apply-bottom"><a class="postings-btn template-btn-submit hex-color" data-qa="show-page-apply" href="https://jobs.lever.co/collabora/7dd88e28-ffd5-4d6c-b54b-8a6c42cd7e85/apply">Apply for this job</a></div>
                 </details>
                 </td>
             </tr>,<tr>